phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 Nested inputs are handled using `inputs_for` form helpers.
 There are two versions of `inputs_for` - one that takes an anonymous function and one that doesn't.
 The version that takes an anonymous function won't work properly with LiveView as it prevents rendering of LiveComponents.
-Instead of using this form:
+Instead of using this:

 ```heex
 <%= inputs_for f, :friend, fn fp -> %>